YahooArchive/xss-filters/README.md

 $ npm install xss-filters --save
 ```

-Require the secure filters, and you can then use it with/out your favorite tempating engine.
+Require the secure filters, and you can then use it with/out your favorite templating engine.
 ```javascript
 var express = require('express');
 var app = express();